Opening times: Monday to Friday 13:00 to 17:30 (last admission 17:00).

 Please note that the entrance to the Institute has moved.
 Walking under the canopy leading from the Strand, passing the old Institute entrance on your left, turn left towards the King’s College Campus.
 Enter the last door on your left and reception staff will direct you to down to the Witt and Conway Libraries.

-The nucleus of the Conway Library is the private collection of Lord Conway of Allington, which came to The Courtauld Institute in 1932.
-Since then the library has been developed continuously as a teaching and research collection.
-It now contains over one million images: photographs and cuttings of architecture, architectural drawings and publications, sculpture (approximately 10,000 sculptors are represented), ivories, seals, metalwork, manuscript illumination, stained glass, wall paintings, panel paintings and textiles.
-Images are mounted on card and housed in boxes on open shelves.
+The heart of the Conway Library is the private collection of Lord Conway of Allington, which came to The Courtauld Institute of Art in 1932.
+Since then, the Library has been developed continuously as a teaching and research collection.
+It now contains over one million images: photographs and cuttings of world architecture, architectural drawings and publications, sculpture, ivories, seals, metalwork, manuscript illumination, stained glass, wall paintings, panel paintings and textiles.

 +44 (0)20 3947 7633